 When trading on Binance, you’ll pay spreads and fees.
 The amount you will be charged varies depending on lots of factors, including the tokens you’re trading.
 Spreads also fluctuate and can widen at any time.
 Generally, trading fees on Binance are around 0.1%, which is very low compared to industry standards.

 What devices can I use Binance on?

-You can use Binance through your browser on all operating systems, including Windows, macOS, and Linux.
+You can use the platform through your browser on all operating systems, including Windows, macOS, and Linux.
 There is also a desktop app for Mac and Windows users.
 Binance also has a mobile app that is compatible with Android and iOS users.
-In effect, you can use the following devices:
+In effect, you can use the following devices to access Binance: